-(When practicing, always have a folded blanket to sit on: in a seated, cross-legged position, your hips should be above your knees!
+(When practicing, always have a folded blanket to sit on: in a seated, cross-legged position, your hips should be at least level your knees no below!
 As for other props, if you don’t have a block, often a book will work.
-I don’t even own a yoga strap, I use an old cotton scarf.
+For years I didn’t even own a yoga strap: I used an old cotton scarf.
 Click on the highlighted links for the videos that would not embed.)

 We’ll begin with an Easy, Beginner 20 minute practice:

 A gentle, 15 minute session:

 A gentle, 30 minute practice: Grab a folded blanket or two, a strap, and make sure you have wall space.
 Great for beginners, but it’s all floor/seated postures, so skip if you have trouble with your hips or knees in seated poses.
 Modify where needed:

 Mindful Yoga – Simple, Easy & Calming Hatha Yoga : A 28 minute practice with great instructions, easy enough for a beginner.
 A Gentle all over stretch.
 Grab a thick blanket, and a strap.
 Modify where needed: